johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/purpose.md

 Today it is rare to see more than a dozen attendees at a council meeting in a town of 30,000 people.
 Is this still democracy?

 Meetings today may be broadcast on local TV.
-But how many actually watch?
+But how many watch?
+Of those, how many watch the entire meeting?.
-And of course, it is impossible to participate this way.

-If we don't attend or watch, how do we find out what happened at them?
+If we don't attend or watch, how do we find out what happened?
 Sometimes minutes are available.
-But minutes don't record the most important part -- the passionate debate for and against proposed legislature.
-Sometimes a news reporter may be present.
+But minutes don't record what's most important -- debate for and against proposed legislature.

+Sometimes a news reporter is present.
-But does he/she report on everything?
-And how accurate and unbiased are their reporting?
+But what parts does he/she report on?
+How accurate and unbiased is the reporting?
+How many people buy and read that newspaper.

-Disenchantment with democracy starts at the small local  level.
+Disenchantment with democracy starts at the local  level.
-  Even small town politicians know that an extremely small pecent of their voters are watching what they do.
+Even small town politicians know that an extremely small pecent of voters know what they are doing.
 For democracy to work, the majority of citizens need to be involved on a continual basis.

 Democracy is never easy.
-But it was easier 2,000 years ago when only 50,000 needed to work together.
+But it was easier 2,000 years ago, when only 50,000 needed to work together.
 Today, hundreds of millions need to work together.
-Each of us needs to participate at multiple goverment levels: for our town, our region,our state and our country.

 ## Solutions

 The tools for democarcy haven't changed much in 2,000 years.
-But with today's technolgy, we may finally be able to create tools we need.
+But with today's technolgy, we may finally be able to create the tools we need.

 The purpose of Govmeeting is to build software so all can participate more in government.
 The goal is to build something that can be used in any country on any level of government.